Shop auto insurance rates from over 50 of Canada's most trusted insurance providers.

 At Kanetix.ca, we help you find the best car insurance rates available in St. Catharines.
 Our comprehensive comparison tool ensures that you get the best deals from 50+ insurance providers across Canada.
 Compare St. Catharines auto insurance quotes today for the best price.
 It's fast, simple, and free to use.

 The Financial Services Commission of Ontario (FSCO) reviews and approves the latest car insurance rate changes on a quarterly basis, so rates can change a lot in the span of a year.
-Comparing quotes and shopping around for the best price is a must, because the company who gave you the best rate last year may no longer offer you the best price now.
+Comparing quotes and shopping around for the best price is a must, because the provider who gave you the best rate last year may no longer offer you the best price now.
 Keep track of how auto insurance rates change by subscribing to the Kanetix.ca Car Insurance Rate Tracker.

 Real rates for real customers.